 - Other stomach problems

 Onset of these symptoms may occur months to years after a Benicar regimen begins.

 Studies Link Benicar to Gastrointestinal Problems

 The link between Benicar and sprue-like enteropathy was first observed at the Mayo Clinic in 2012.
 Researchers there studied 22 patients taking olmesartan and suffering from chronic diarrhea and median weight loss of 40 pounds.
 Fourteen of the patients required hospitalization.
 The original diagnosis was celiac disease, but blood tests did not confirm this diagnosis.
 When patients stopped taking the drug, they recovered and gained back an average of 27 pounds.

 Later in 2012, dozens of similar cases were observed at Mayo Clinic and other centers, prompting one researcher to speculate that the findings represented “the tip of the iceberg.”

-The following year, FDA conducted its own review of 23 serious Benicar adverse event reports involving patients with severe diarrhea and weight loss.
+The following year, the FDA conducted its own review of 23 serious Benicar adverse event reports involving patients with severe diarrhea and weight loss.
 Similar to the Mayo Clinic study, all patients in the FDA review showed improvement after discontinuing olmesartan.